hualouliang/hualouliang.github.io/_pages/opening.md

 layout: archive
 title: "Opening"
 permalink: /opening/
-venue: "Drexel"
-date: 2019-10-01
 author_profile: true
 ---

-## Postdoc Position in Biomedical Deep Learning, Drexel University
+## Postdoc Position in Biomedical Deep Learning (updated on 10/1/2019)

 I have an immediate opening for a post-doctoral fellow to engage in a federally-funded multi-year project in biomedical deep learning.
 My research group at Drexel University focuses on developing state-of-the art deep learning-based